 There are links in this article to other resources on CodingIntel.
 But, payer policies aside, the CPT book includes a modifier for telehealth services, a symbol to indicate that from their perspective the code that describes the service may be done via telehealth, and an appendix with a list of these CPT codes.
 CMS and individual payers have their own lists.

 - Read the telemedicine article for the most up-to-date information during the public health emergency!

-- Also, see the article published April 13, 2o20 on the new CS modifier
+- Also, see the article published April 13, 2020 on the new CS modifier

-The American Medical Association added a new modifier, symbol and Appendix to CPT® in 2017;
+The American Medical Association added this modifier and symbol in 2017, along with and Appendix P to CPT®

 Modifier -95 Synchronous Telemedicine Service Rendered via Real-Time Interactive Audio and Video Telecommunications System.

 Synchronous telemedicine service is defined as a real-time interaction between a physician or other qualified healthcare professional and a patient who is located at a distant site from the physician or other qualified healthcare professional.